usnistgov/oar-developer/readme.md

 The NIST _Science Data Portal_ and _Public Data Repository_ software is a collection of shared software repositories developed for the NIST Open Access to Research (OAR) public data infrastructure.
 These software repositories include functionality for discovery, search,  filtering and access to [NIST public data](https://www.nist.gov/open) as per government policy.

 The main web entry point for NIST data dissemination and public access system is available at https://data.nist.gov.
 Once a user completes a search operation,   a resulting list of records in the public data repository are available for exploration.
 Underlying datasets may be downloaded.

-The goal of this suite of tools and services is to implement community best practices for data and software solutions, facilitate FAIR data principles, and adhere to government requirements.
+Goals for this suite of tools and services include implementation of community best practices for data and software solutions, facilitating [FAIR data principles](https://go-fair.org), and adherence to [federal data management and use requirements](https://resources.data.gov/).

 ## OAR Public Software Repository List